 - If you feel discipline is necessary, avoid physical punishment such as spanking, which can teach aggressive behavior and anger.
 Instead, use time-outs for young children and temporarily remove favorite privileges, such as TV time, for older children.

 Standard House Rules

-Grandparenting is a journey of love—one that requires your flexibility, adaptability, patience, and commitment.
-It’s unlikely you’ll ever get it down perfectly, but recognizing the possibilities and challenges and making thoughtful decisions along the way can make it rewarding and fulfilling for everyone.
+Grandparenting is a journey of love—one that requires your flexibility, adaptability, patience and commitment.
+As with parenting, it’s unlikely you’ll ever be perfect, but the ability to recognize the possibilities and challenges and make thoughtful decisions along the way can make it rewarding and fulfilling for everyone.

 back to the relationship you had with your grandparent’s.
 How does it